Better energy

 When choosing a solar battery, there are some important things to keep in mind.
 Prices for batteries largely depend on their storage size, their efficiency level and lifecycle.
 The larger, more efficient and longer the lifecycle, the more you will get from your battery, but the more expensive it will be.

-If you think you might want to add another battery to your home solar system later on, consider getting a model that lets you stack batteries on top of each other to increase your overall storage capacity.
+If you think you might want to add another battery to your home solar system later on, consider getting a model that lets you stack batteries on top of each other to increase your overall solar battery capacity.

 What are the other options?